 What is possible, realistic and viable

 If you have a particularly remote or exotic location in mind, it may be harder unless you are able to work remotely.
-Which is ideal and the answer for many digital nomads that make their living that way today.
+Which is ideal and the answer for many digital nomads.

-First, you need to decide if you set on moving to a specific country, no matter what the work is available.
+First, you need to decide if you want to move to a specific country, or job?

 For instance, countries such as Australia offer a working holiday visa.
 Which is available to anyone between 18-30 years old.
 This visa allows you to travel and work through Australia for a year.
-During which you have the right to work anywhere you like, many people choose to work with other backpackers picking fruit or in hostels.
+During this time you’ll have the right to work anywhere you like, some find office jobs and many work with other backpackers picking fruit or bar tending in hostels.

 This type of visa is much more of a travel experience than a career move.

-If you are a designer or creative, a year in London at a top advertising agency would add credibility and valuable work experience to your resume.
+There are a lot of careers that value some time spent abroad, architects go to Holland, a creative designer may spend a year in London at a top advertising agency.
+This time spent abroad adds credibility and valuable international work experience to your resume.

 So have a think about the type of experience and work you’d be looking for.
 Once you’ve got a clear direction what you would prefer, you can start preparing to make it a reality.